usev6/perl6-roast-data/README.md

 pass.
 In either case, please open an RT (email to rakudobug at perl dot org), get a ticket number, and fudge the test, giving the ticket #.

-There are 3 backends (parrot, jvm, and moar), and a test may fail on any or all of these backends.
-Be sure to mark the ticket in RT with the appropriate vm, and only fudge the test for the appropriate backend.
+There are currently two backends (MoarVM, JVM).
+MoarVM is run with HEAD and with the 6.c branch of roast.
+JVM is run with HEAD only.

-(#?rakudo for all backends, #?rakudo.jvm for, e.g. the JVM backend)
+A a test may fail on any or all of these backends.
+Be sure to mark the ticket in RT with the appropriate vm, and only fudge the test for the appropriate backend.  (#?rakudo for all backends, #?rakudo.jvm for, e.g. the JVM backend)

 ## pugs